ZakaHaceCosas/FuckingNode/docs/manual/index.md

 ### Step 4

 For the best experience, you can pass `--`flags to the clean command for using additional features.
-Detailed explanations are available at both the [pro tutorial](../tutorial/pro.md) and the [usage manual](../manual/usage.md), here we'll just TL;DR them:
+Detailed explanations are available at the [usage manual](../manual/usage.md), here we'll just TL;DR them:

-- `--lint` runs ESLint
+- `--lint` runs ESLint (or desired linter)
-- `--pretty` runs Prettier
+- `--pretty` runs Prettier (or desired prettifier)
 - `--destroy` removes unneeded files (e.g. `dist/`)
 - `--update` updates dependencies
 - `--commit` commits changes made by us (e.g. changes to your lockfile because of updating)